-NEA progress is checked on a weekly basis.
-NEA grades, past papers or past exam questions will be used for assessment and marked in accordance to GCSE levels.
+Homework and class work is checked on a weekly basis and will be marked in accordance with GCSE levels (9-1).
 The grade the student will receive will be the GCSE grade she is currently achieving.
+These grades will be put on the Electronic Mark Book.